Siming Cybercreative:

 Customer Journey Map — The Collaborative Mapping Experience

-After the creation of persona profiles for a customer type, the next step in the Definition Phase is to create a customer journey which is essentially a spreadsheet documenting the steps the persona undergoes at potentially various touch points to meet their objectives and the challenges the persona faces.
-These steps are grouped into phases.
-Journey maps are particularly useful for companies with more complex task flows that users undergo that requires more detailed documentation.
-We may wish to make the creation of the customer journey a collaborative process with input from stakeholders or the customers that fit this persona type in order to identify gaps in meeting customer needs and opportunities for innovation.
+Journey mapping may be a collaborative exercise with stakeholders and prospective customers, using color-coded activities where participants document steps, pain points, and emotional states.
+This collaborative approach helps teams identify gaps in user experience and opportunities for innovation.
 In this example below of an interactive group effort, we would give each participant different color-coded sticky to document the steps they think this persona type would complete, pains and gains, and touchpoints they would conduct these tasks.
 I would then suggest that the participants tack on a content, neutral, or dissatisfied emoticon to the site features, functionality, or content that they have issues with to improve the user-experience.

 Customer Journey Map — A Sample Completed Customer Journey

-Here's a sample customer journey that I created below that could summarize the insights from the collaborative journey mapping process above or could be the result of gleaning insights from secondary research, stakeholder interviews, focus groups, diary studies, etc. The journey map here details the steps in my customer journey using my client's TripAdvisor / Viator's responsive mobile and Droid App.
-I included screenshots of the website's and app's pages for the team's reference when reviewing areas for improvement as evident by the dissatisfied-looking orange emoticon and areas that were working well or were neutral experiences.
+Here's a sample customer journey that I created below that could summarize the insights from the collaborative journey mapping process above or could be the result of gleaning insights from secondary research, stakeholder interviews, focus groups, diary studies, etc. Here's a journey map I created for TripAdvisor/Viator, documenting the complete user experience from research to booking and on-trip access.
+This journey map included actual screenshots and identified specific friction points (marked with dissatisfied emoticons) alongside successful interactions, providing clear direction for improvement priorities.

 EMPATHIZE + DEFINE PHASES

-I was the Sr. Interactive Visual Designer at Mobiquity, an omni-platform / mobile apps consulting agency tasked with designing new UI design of Boston Globe's native iPhone designs in 2012.
-For this project, I wrote a competitive landscape analysis with visual mood board documentation of the ways the media space presented content.
-I analyzed media sites and apps to see how different niche genres and news giants from traditional big names to upstarts presented their brands to contextualize Boston Globe's brand positioning, UX and aesthetic objectives.
+I was the Sr. Interactive Visual Designer at Mobiquity, an omni-platform / mobile apps consulting agency tasked with designing new UI design of Boston Globe's native iPhone designs.
+I conducted comprehensive competitive landscape analysis of the media space, examining how different publishers—from established giants to digital upstarts—presented their brands and content.
+This analysis informed Boston Globe's mobile strategy and visual positioning.
+(2012)

-As the principal Sr. UX Designer consulting at BNED in 2019, I wrote competitive landscape and eCommerce features analyses and recommendations documents for our VP of Product and eCommerce directors to be used in their company strategy presentations and requirements gathering.
-I also introduced bluesky Sketch concepts illustrating opportunities for new innovative potential services for college bookstores.
-I proposed features such as personalized course management, tourism and events-based community development, centralized FAQs help center, philanthropic concepts, lifetime learning and networking features for on-campus and virtual students, parents, and alumni.
+As the principal Sr. UX Designer consulting at BNED, I developed competitive landscape and eCommerce feature analyses for the VP of Product team.
+I identified opportunities for innovative services such as personalized course management, tourism and events-based community development, centralized FAQs help center, philanthropic concepts, lifetime learning and networking features for on-campus and virtual students, parents, and alumni.
+(2019)

 IDEATE PHASE